nekorush14/blog/README.md

 ## Description

-This repository is a blog project for [danboruya's portfolio](https://danboruya.github.io) using Jekyll.
+This repository is a blog project for [Mitesuhiir Komuro's portfolio](https://nekorush14.github.io) using Jekyll.

 The new article posted by creating markdown file on `_post` directory.